ryancj14/ryancj14/_pages/RapidWright_work.md

 type: projects
 ---

-### Running interchange to read a dcp file and write it back out
+### Task: Run interchange to read a dcp file and write it back out

 Commands in bash and tcl to achieve result:
 ```